NaluKit/nalu/etc/wiki/00 Home.md

 # Welcome to the Nalu wiki!

-Here you will find a lot of useful informations about Nalu.
+Here you will find a lot of useful information about Nalu.

 If you have any questions regarding the framework, please use the [Nalu Gitter room](https://gitter.im/NaluKit42/lobby).